Apple Cider Vinegar Gummy Benefits | A Research Review

 A large number of clinical trials have been conducted to test the health effects of apple cider vinegar.

-It’s strange that many ACV gummy companies, including Goli, highlight the “immune-boosting” benefits of their gummies, since we can’t find any medical evidence suggesting ACV improves immune function at all.
+It’s strange that many ACV gummy companies, including Goli, highlight the “immune-boosting” benefits of their gummies, since we can’t find any clinical evidence suggesting ACV improves immune function at all.

-Taking ACV gummies is like eating one tiny shred of broccoli; the underlying product is nutritious, but the dose is too low to have any health benefit.
+Taking ACV gummies is like eating one tiny shred of broccoli; the underlying product is nutritious, but the dose is typically far too low to have any health benefits.

-All of the medical studies on ACV cited in the previous section used a minimum dosage of 15 mL, and this minimally-effective dose is equivalent to around 15,000 mg.
+All of the clinical studies on ACV cited in the previous section used a minimum dosage of 15 mL, and this minimally-effective dose is equivalent to around 15,000 milligrams (mg).

 For reference, Goli gummies contain 500 mg of ACV, or around 3% of what appears to be the minimally-effective dose.

-Another popular ACV gummies product made by Orphic Nutrition, which is a top-selling ACV gummies brand on Amazon, contains 1,000 mg (6% of what seems to be the minimum-effective dose).
+Another popular ACV gummy supplement made by Orphic Nutrition, which is a top-selling ACV gummy brand on Amazon, provides 1,000 mg of ACV (6% of what seems to be the minimum-effective dose).

 A nutrition influencer named Lacey Baier has a 5 minute video that explains further why ACV gummies aren't likely to be effective: